Frustrated with getting stuck in traffic?

 2. You don’t have to buy a high-end bike.

-There’s no need to break the bank on flashy, lightweight, carbon fiber bikes.
+There’s no need to break the bank on flashy, lightweight, carbon fibre bikes.
 Remember you are just starting out.
 What you should look for is functionality and whether or not the bike meets your needs (and of course, your budget).

 Consider these questions: